meowwtama/tp/docs/UserGuide.md

 <box type="tip" seamless>

-Since these placeholder books will stay in the library user's book list, you should name your placeholder books with names that can be easily differentiated and ignored.
+**Tips:** Since these placeholder books will stay in the library user's book list, you should name your placeholder books with names that can be easily differentiated and ignored.

 Keeping the placeholder books titled the same and using characters that can be sorted to the bottom alphabetically (use larger values in this [chart](https://www.javatpoint.com/java-ascii-table)) can also help.